Sub and supercritical stochastic quasi-geostrophic equation: Weak solutions in the general case

-Then by the martingale representation theorem (c.f.
-[On05, Theorem 2], [DZ92, Theorem 8.2]) we can find a new probability space $(\Omega^n,P^n,W_n)$ and $\theta_n$ such that $(\theta_n,W_n)$ is a weak solution of (3.4) and $\theta_n$ has the same law as $P_n$.
+Then by the martingale representation theorem (cf. \cite{On05}, Theorem~2, \cite{DZ92}, Theorem~8.2) we can find a new probability space $(\Omega ^n,P^n,W_n)$ and $\theta_n$ such that $(\theta_n,W_n)$ is a weak solution of (\ref{eq3.4}) and $\theta_n$ has the same law as $P_n$.